deepandroid/fruityvice-flutter-demo/README.md

 - On tap of any item it will open Fruit Details screen which will show all details about the fruit

-- Click on 2nd bottom navigation option will fetch all the fruits and show them as
+- Click on 2nd bottom navigation option will fetch all the fruits and show them as a list

-a list

 - Appbar for the first screen will have a history icon on tap of this the will show all searched items for the current session.

-Things to keep in mind:

-As this task is quite simple Im expecting some basic animations and decent Ul.

-Use any State Management apart from Getx.